Celebrity Players

 As some viewers already pointed out, the CBS Pickled Show starring host Stephen Colbert and various celebrity competitors was kind of a riff on the 1970s show Battle of the Network Stars.

 Both brought a variety of faces together to compete for a central cause.
-In this case, it was a pickleball tournament starring Will Ferrell, Emma Watson, Sugar Ray Leonard, Tig Notaro, Dierks Bentley, and others.
+In this case, it was a celebrity pickleball show tournament starring Will Ferrell, Emma Watson, Sugar Ray Leonard, Tig Notaro, Dierks Bentley, and others.
 Proceeds benefitted Comic Relief US.

 I'm sure you have a number of questions about the special.
-Here's my attempt at answering the most important of them:
+Here's my attempt at answering the most important of them.

 Well, it tried.